 There is an urgent need for excellent teachers in Charlotte.
 High-poverty schools in Charlotte face an acute teacher shortage.
 In fact, there were over 450 teacher vacancies across CMS about a month before the first day of the 2018-19 school year.

-Teach For America-Charlotte works to fulfill Charlotte’s urgent need for educators by finding, developing, and supporting a diverse network of leaders who expand opportunity for children.
+Teach For America Charlotte-Piedmont Triad works to fulfill Charlotte’s urgent need for educators by finding, developing, and supporting a diverse network of leaders who expand opportunity for children.
 Research at the state and county level has found that teachers recruited and trained by TFA are the most effective in the state.

 In Charlotte-Mecklenburg, Teach For America's collective network of 700 corps members and alumni impact more than 25,000 students every day – 1 in 3 low-income students in CMS.

-Students taught by TFA-Charlotte educators have significant academic growth, and TFA teachers are held to rigorous standards for their students’ achievement.
-As an example, in the 2016-17 school year, TFA teachers grew their students an average of 1.3 academic years in one school year.
+Students taught by TFA Charlotte-Piedmont Triad educators have significant academic growth, and TFA teachers are held to rigorous standards for their students’ achievement.
+As an example, in the 2016-17 school year, TFA teachers in CMS grew their students an average of 1.3 academic years in one school year.
 Currently, 17 TFA alumni serve as principals and assistant principals in CMS, and TFA's network of leaders have proven to be a consistent, reliable source of talent to Charlotte’s education landscape.

 Nationally, TFA’s goal is to end educational inequity, such that 95% of children growing up in low-income communities graduate from high school prepared for success in college and career.
 TFA knows that potential is equally distributed across lines of race and class, but opportunity is not.
 Too often, the circumstances of a child’s birth predict the opportunities she has in life.
 While no single solution is sufficient to bring about an equitable and excellent education for all children, a great teacher can make a significant difference.